BertalanD/dotfiles/README.md

 ### Neovim

 An extensive and very powerful text editor.
-Currently, most settings are kept unchanged, but a larg number of useful plugins are included.
+Currently, most settings are kept unchanged, but a large number of useful plugins are included.

 #### Dependencies